Updated May 18, 2023

 |Data||Process data in batch mode||Can process interactively|

-|Ease of use||Hadoop’s MapReduce model is complex, need to handle low-level APIs||Easier to use, abstraction enables a user to process data using high-level operators|
+|Ease of Use||Hadoop’s MapReduce model is complex and needs to handle low-level APIs||Easier to use, abstraction enables a user to process data using high-level operators|

-|Scheduler||External job scheduler is required||In-memory computation, no external scheduler required|
+|Scheduler||An external job scheduler is required||In-memory computation, no external scheduler is required|

 |Security||Highly secure||Less secure as compare to Hadoop|

-|Cost||Less costly since MapReduce model provide a cheaper strategy||Costlier than Hadoop since it has an in-memory solution|
+|Cost||Less costly since the MapReduce model provide a cheaper strategy||Costlier than Hadoop since it has an in-memory solution|

 Hadoop MapReduce allows parallel processing of massive amounts of data.
 It breaks a large chunk into smaller pieces to process them separately on different data nodes.
 It automatically gathers the results from multiple nodes and returns a single result.
 If the resulting dataset is larger than the available RAM, Hadoop MapReduce may outperform Spark.